 Renew an HMO Licence

-We have a shorter form available for licence renewals which can be downloaded.
+We have a shorter form available for licence renewals.
 To qualify as a renewal we must receive this form no later than the day of the expiry of the previous licence.

 Ultimate responsibility to re-licence in a timely fashion remains with the landlord.